bbauska/UC-Davis-JS-Basics/readme.md

   alt="Example, The Start File." />
 </p>

-If you look in the start files for this project, you'll notice there's some images and an index.html file.
+If you look in the start files for this project, you&apos;ll notice there&apos;s some images and an index.html file.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 508. example, simple html (278) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->